viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 1. The client then populates an input tensor named `sample` as a `tensor_view` over the provided sample data.
    The tensor must be named according to the configured value under `tensor_name_remappings` in your robot configuration.
-   If you followed the instructions above to [generate your robot configuration](#generate-your-robot-configuration), the value `sample` is already pre-populated for you.
+   If you followed the instructions above to [generate your robot configuration](#generate-your-robot-configuration), the value `sample` was pre-populated for you in your generated robot configuration.

 1. The client invokes the `infer` method provided by the `MLModelService` custom module, providing it with the `sample` input tensor data it generated earlier.